 Students gain skills required to design, implement, and monitor early intervention services and advocate on behalf of children with disabilities.
 Coursework provides an understanding of team approaches to working with disabled children and the importance of working with multiple agencies to reach intervention goals.
 Programs include courses in:

 - Instructional planning for young children

 Master's degree programs in early childhood intervention prepare students to work with young children with or at risk of developing special needs.
-Students learn concepts related to instructional methods, behavioral management, the needs of special education learners and the technologies used in special education environments.
-These programs often qualify students for state special education teacher licensing for young children.
-Some programs also offer separate options for students who already possess their initial teaching licensure and for students who wish to acquire standard licensure.
+Students learn concepts related to instructional methods, behavioral management, the needs of special education learners, and the technologies used in special education environments.
+Programs qualify students for state special education teacher licensing for young children.
+Some programs also offer separate options for students already possessing their initial teaching licensure, and for students wishing to acquire standard licensure.

-Students may decide to focus their learning in a specific area of early intervention, such as teaching the hearing impaired.
+Students focus their learning in a specific area of early intervention, such as teaching the hearing impaired.
 As a result, course topics will reflect each student's selected career track.
-Programs may include the following courses:
+Programs may include courses such as: